ArminJo/NeoPatterns/README.md

 ### Version 1.0.0
 - Initial Arduino library version

-## Travis CI
+## CI
-The NeoPatterns library examples are built on Travis CI for the following boards:
+The library examples are tested with GitHub Actions for the following boards:

 - Arduino Uno
 - Arduino Leonardo